-Figure 85.
+Figure 86.
 Changing the Menus and Messages Language Type

-3. Scroll to the LC_MESSAGES field.
+- 3. Scroll to the LC_MESSAGES field.
 In the LC_MESSAGES field, select SV_SE (Swedish in Sweden) as the value.

-Selecting this value makes all menus, and messages appear in Swedish for user001.

-Note: If you change the LANG parameter values, the keyboard mapping language for a user's keyboard should also be the same.
-You can find the keyboard mapping language parameter in the Workstations function under the Hardware Setup Task.
+Selecting this value makes all menus, and messages appear in Swedish for - user001. - Note: If you change the LANG parameter values, the keyboard mapping language for a user's keyboard should also be the same.
+You can find the keyboard mapping language parameter in the Workstations function under the Hardware Setup Task. - 4.
+Click Finish to apply the change.